 Post-adoption depression not only affects new parents.
 It can also affect the child and their well-being.
 This is because post-adoption depression can occur when the child is of any age, from a newborn to a teenager.

 Risk Factors of Postpartum Depression in Adoptive Parents

-There are many sets of risk factors that lead to the possibility of adoptive parents developing depression after their child comes into their home.
+Many risk factors lead to the development of depression in adoptive parents after their child comes into their home.

 - Feeling isolated from peers

 - Society’s attitude toward adoptive parents over natural parents